SvenGroot/Ookii.CommandLine/src/Samples/LongShort/README.md

 ﻿# Long/short mode sample

 This sample alters the behavior of Ookii.CommandLine to be more like the POSIX conventions for command line arguments.
-To do this, enables the alternate long/short parsing mode, uses a [name transformation](../../../docs/DefiningArguments.md#name-transformation) to make all the argument names lower case with dashes between the words, and uses case-sensitive argument names.
+To do this, it enables the alternate long/short parsing mode, uses a [name transformation](../../../docs/DefiningArguments.md#name-transformation) to make all the argument names lower case with dashes between the words, and uses case-sensitive argument names.